Hierarchical Stability and Lyapunov Conditions for Linear PDEs: Introduction

 The need for a weaker notion of stability (and well-posedness) is well-known.
-Such notions for the wave equation can be found in~\cite{ha1994stability} and other examples where stability depends on the choice of norm can be found in~\cite{beck2006_thesis}.
+Such notions for the wave equation and can be found in~\cite{ha1994stability}.
+Other examples where stability depends on the choice of norm can be found in~\cite{beck2006_thesis}.
 For a broader class of PDE, the framework developed in~\cite{mironchenko2019non,jacob_2018,jacob2020noncoercive} for non-coercive Lyapunov functions weakens the positivity condition $V(\mbf u)\ge \epsilon \norm{\mbf u}^2$ to $V(\mbf u)>0$ for all $\mbf u \neq 0$.
 A strict negativity condition on the derivative of the Lyapunov function is then used to upper bound the solutions.
-This is similar the use of storage functions.
-However, the difficulty in proving stability of PDE's such as the wave equation lies not in positivity of the Lyapunov function, but in the upper bound.
+However, the difficulty in proving stability of PDEs such as the wave equation lies not in positivity of the Lyapunov function, but in the upper bound.
 For example the Lyapunov function used for the wave equation discussed above is coercive in $\norm{\mbf u}$.
-However, it is not upper bounded by $\norm{\mbf u}$.
+However, it is not upper bounded by $C\norm{\mbf u}$ for any $C>0$.

-The contribution of this paper is relatively modest.
-We simply classify several properties of Lyapunov functions typically used in analysis of PDEs.
+In this context, the contribution of this paper is primarily methodical organization and unification.
+We classify several properties of Lyapunov functions typically used in analysis of PDEs.
 These properties are divided into 3 categories: positivity (lower bounded), upper bounded, and negativity of the derivative.
-We then interpret those properties in terms of a hierarchy of notions of stability.
-The difficulty, as suggested above, is that the PDEs, boundary conditions, and Lyapunov functions vary substantially from case to case.
-To address this problem, the framework proposed in this paper is structured around the Partial Integral Equation (PIE) or fundamental state representation of PDEs.
-Specifically, if the boundary conditions of a PDE are suitably well-defined, there exists a bijection from $L_2$ to the set of sufficiently regular functions which satisfy the associated set of boundary conditions.
+We then interpret those properties systematically using a hierarchy of notions of stability.
+The difficulty, as suggested above, is that PDEs, boundary conditions, and Lyapunov functions vary substantially from case to case.
+To address this problem, this paper is structured around an operator or integral formulation of the PDE referred to as a Partial Integral Equation (PIE) or fundamental state representation~\cite{shivakumar_TAC2024}.
+Specifically, if the boundary conditions of a PDE are suitably well-defined, there exists a bijection (Green's function) from $L_2$ to the set of sufficiently regular functions which satisfy the associated set of boundary conditions.